coltonsini/HTML-and-CSS-Utils/Animate.css Usefull Trick.md

 });
 ```

-then you put on your tag a class with the name "animate__animated" and use the following to add your desired animation data-animation="animate__rotateInDownLeft">
+then you put on your tag a class with the name `animate__animated` and use the following to add your desired animation `data-animation="animate__rotateInDownLeft"`

-link to the library https://animate.style
+link to the library (https://animate.style)